d-cook/Objects/README.md

 # Objects
 **JavaScript POC for a software software that is fully modifiable by the end-user.**

-The system acts as tool for creating software entities by manipulating visual objects.
-These objects can be manipulated to create ad-hoc data-models and behaviors (without programming textual "source code").
+The system acts as tool for creating ad-hoc software entities (data-models and behaviors) by manipulating visual object-models, rather than by editing textual "source code".
 The system itself is composed of these objects, so you can modify anything about it (how objects are displayed, how you interact with them, how "code" objects are run, etc.) *while you are using it*.

 This will start out as a generic visualization of data-trees (boring!), but the idea is to create custom visualizations for different kinds of data.
 For example, instead of editing textual "code" that describes the size & position of a ball, you actually see a ball that you edit by clicking & dragging.
 (Brett Victor demonstrates this in "[Dynamic Visualizations](http://worrydream.com/DrawingDynamicVisualizationsTalk)", "[Learnable Programming](http://worrydream.com/LearnableProgramming/)", "[Magic Ink](http://worrydream.com/MagicInk)")